jmashuque/branch-directory-map/README.md

 - Android Studio 2024 or later
 - Android 6.0 Marshmallow (API 23) or later required (to use `EncryptedSharedPreferences`)
 - Google Cloud account (free to make, requires valid credit card, must create a new project, $100 USD credit per month for non-commercial use)
-- two Google API keys, one secure and restricted to the Android, the app's package name, SHA-1, and the Maps SDK for Android API, the other insecure and restricted to Google Directions/Geocoding/Routes API's
+- two Google API keys: one secure and restricted to only Android, the app's package name plus SHA-1, and the Maps SDK for Android API; the other insecure and restricted to Google Directions/Geocoding/Routes API's
 - to protect insecure API key: either a Firebase account (must create a new project to not link with Google Cloud) with Remote Config, or Java NDK for C++ obfuscation
 - file called `api.dat` (included in `.gitignore`) in your root project folder with the app API key on the first line, and if using NDK then the requests API key on the second line, this file should not be bundled with a build or committed to a repository
 - if using Firebase Remote Config, get the `google-services.json` from Firebase and place it in your `app\src` folder, and create a new Remote Config parameter called `geocode_api_key` with the value of the requests API key